clerk/orgs/examples/limit-org-creation/README.md

 # limit-org-creation

-An example on how to use our org creation limitations to control which users can create new organizations.
+This example shows you how to use our org creation limitations to control which users can create new organizations.

-These limits can be configured in [Organization Settings](https://dashboard.clerk.com/last-active?path=organizations-settings) -> Limit Creation in the Clerk Dashboard.
+You can configure limits in [Organization Settings](https://dashboard.clerk.com/last-active?path=organizations-settings) -> Limit Creation in the Clerk Dashboard.

 ## Includes